rafaelcgs10/TweetHunter/README.md

 6. Create a database in postgres called tweet_hunter.

-   You may customize who is the user in `config/database.yml`, but may also skip this!
+   You may customize who is the user in `config/database.yml`, but you may also skip this!

 7. Run `rake db:migrate` from the project folder.